 4. Demand OSHA Compliance

 Only ever buy an OSHA compliant commercial grinder — to ensure your safety and that of any employees you may have.
 As an aside, you’ll also want to pay close attention to two other things — customer reviews, and the length of the warranty the manufacturer offers for the industrial grinder.

 You’ll have to do some market research first, because the truth is that you can’t really get a decent commercial grinder for less than $2,000.
 After that, though, the sky is the limit — but more expensive doesn’t necessarily equal better, and you’ll have to evaluate the grinder’s other features in the context of your budget as you make your choice.

 With that look at key features out of the way, you’re more than ready to see the best the modern cannabis market has to offer.
 Let’s dive in!

-Top Cannabis Shredder Machines on the Market in 2022
+Top Cannabis Shredder Machines on the Market

 Obligatory disclaimer — these aren’t the only good commercial cannabis grinders available today, but they’re all really good, and they’ll also save you time, money, and effort while you are growing your dispensary or online cannabis store.